opendocsg/opendoc-formsg-faq/BasicGuide.md

 Both these options ensure that should our servers be compromised, attackers would not be able to view form response data.

+## Data Classification and Information Sensitivty

-## What data classification (RCST) can Form handle?
+### What data classification (RCST) can Form handle?

+As a general rule, all forms should only handle up to Restricted-classified *individual* responses.
+It is up to respective agencies on how they would classify their data and FormSG does not govern what and how agencies collect the data.
+However, the detailed breakdown is as follows:

-On Email mode, Form can handle up to Restricted-classified individual responses, and Confidential-classified data collections.
+On Email mode, Form can handle up to Restricted-classified *individual* responses, and Confidential-classified *data collections*.
 This is because Form is a Restricted system that can manage Restricted data flowing through it, but ultimately data is stored in your government email, or SGMail, which is a Confidential system that lets you store Confidential collections of data.
-However, if you specify a non-government email to send responses to, then you are not recommended to accept data that is classified Confidential.
+However, if you specify a non-government email to send responses to, then you are not recommended to accept data that is classified as Confidential.

 On Storage mode, Form can handle up to Restricted-classified individual responses and data collections.

-It is up to respective agencies on how they would classify their data and FormSG does not govern what and how agencies collect the data.

-## What information sensitivity (ISF) can Form handle?
+### What information sensitivity (ISF) can Form handle?

 Form's Email mode has in-principle approval from the Smart Nation and Digital Government Office (SNDGO) to support Sensitive High data.